dg9vh/MMDVMHost-Dashboard/linux-step-by-step.md

 8. Next, you need to copy the files into the webroot so they can be served by lighttpd:

-	If you are using Raspbian Jessie and Raspian Stretch, run:
+	If you are using Raspbian Jessie, Raspian Stretch or Raspbian Buster, run:

 	>sudo cp -R /home/pi/MMDVMHost-Dashboard/* /var/www/html/